Pixel: Subpixels

 This latter approach, referred to as subpixel rendering, uses knowledge of pixel geometry to manipulate the three colored subpixels separately, producing an increase in the apparent resolution of color displays.
 While CRT displays use red-green-blue-masked phosphor areas, dictated by a mesh grid called the shadow mask, it would require a difficult calibration step to be aligned with the displayed pixel raster, and so CRTs do not use subpixel rendering.

 The concept of subpixels is related to samples.

 Logical pixel

-In graphic, web design, and user interfaces, a "pixel" may refer to a fixed length rather than a true pixel on the screen to accommodate different pixel densities.
-A typical definition, such as in CSS, is that a "physical" pixel is 1/96 in.
-Doing so makes sure a given element will display as the same size no matter what screen resolution views it.

-There may, however, be some further adjustments between a "physical" pixel and an on-screen logical pixel.
-As screens are viewed at difference distances (consider a phone, a computer display, and a TV), the desired length (a "reference pixel") is scaled relative to a reference viewing distance (28 in in CSS).
-In addition, as true screen pixel densities are rarely multiples of 96 dpi, some rounding is often applied so that a logical pixel is an integer amount of actual pixels.
-Doing so avoids render artifacts.
-The final "pixel" obtained after these two steps becomes the "anchor" to which all other absolute measurements (e.g. the "centimeter") are based on.

-Worked example, with a 30 in 2160p TV placed 56 in away from the viewer: